In the quest to optimize health and wellbeing, you may be wondering: what’s the best way to get cannabis into the system?

 The medical cannabis capsule or pill is a simple invention—often just a cannabis concentrate placed into capsule form.
 The primary advantage of this delivery method?
 Specificity.
 Cannabis-infused capsules can be dosed very precisely, and often contain exact amounts of THC, CBD, and more in each and every capsule.

 Another plus: with capsules and pills, the sometimes-overbearing taste of cannabis concentrates is masked.
 Patients averse to the taste or smell of cannabis might be more likely to take their ideal dose if it comes prepackaged in this convenient form.
-Along similar lines, patients who are more accustomed to using prescription drugs may feel perfectly at home with this type of encapsulated cannabis.
+Along similar lines, patients who are more accustomed to using prescription drugs, or have a historic stigma or adversity to marijuana, may feel more comfortable with this type of encapsulated cannabis.

 Medical cannabis capsules aren’t able to hit the highly permeable sublingual regions, however, which likely lowers their bioavailability.
 Patients in need of a rapid dose of cannabinoids (those with epilepsy or acute anxiety, for example) may be better served relying on faster-acting delivery methods.